-The Irish Eurovision entries that have appeared in the Irish Singles Chart
+The Irish Eurovision entries that have appeared on the Irish Singles Chart

 Ireland is the Eurovision powerhouse, winning the Contest a record seven times and to date the only country to achieve three consecutive wins.
-Making the country's Eurovision debut in 1965 in Naples (Italy), Butch Moore performed 'Walking the Streets in the Rain’.
-He ended the night in 6th place and - impressively - reached the top spot in the Irish Singles Chart, remaining at No. 1 for three weeks.
+They made their Eurovision debut in 1965 in Naples (Italy), Butch Moore performed 'Walking the Streets in the Rain’.
+He ended the night in 6th place and - impressively - reached the top spot on the Irish Singles Chart, remaining at No. 1 for three weeks.
 Since then, Ireland has competed in every edition of Eurovision, except for the 1983 and 2002 Contests, and 45 of its 53 appearances have made it to the Grand Final.

 The Irish clearly love their Eurovision entries, as the national charts clearly show!
 Of the 54 Irish songs, 47 have secured a place on the Irish Singles Chart: 38 songs (80% of Irish entries!) have achieved a top 10 spot, with fifteen making it all the way to No. 1 since 1965.